 - Follow the generated URL to the new issue.

 - Take a moment to perform a self-review of your code.
 Gerrit's viewer makes it easy to see whitespace errors, erroneous tabs, and other simple style problems.

-- Designate reviewers-- if you don‘t do this, reviewers may not realize you’re requesting a review!
+- Select reviewers.
+If you don‘t do this, reviewers may not realize you’re requesting a review!

 - Make changes, upload and repeat as necessary.